Framework Implementation for NIST CSF 2.0 Compliance

 Identify

 Compliance with the Identify function requires maintaining accurate inventories of hardware, software, services, and data flows, prioritizing assets based on criticality, and managing them throughout their life cycles.
-The complexity of identifying and validating vulnerabilities, gathering threat intelligence, assessing risks, and managing changes and exceptions proves challenging within this function.
+Identifying and validating vulnerabilities, gathering threat intelligence, and managing changes and exceptions prove challenging within this function.
 Controls need to be put in place to understand the organization’s current cybersecurity risks and drive continuous improvement across all CSF functions.

 Protect

-The Protect function requires managing access to assets, providing cybersecurity awareness and training, ensuring data security, maintaining platform security, and achieving technology infrastructure resilience.
-Organizations must manage identities, credentials, and access permissions, protect data at rest, in transit, and in use, maintain secure software development practices, and ensure adequate resource capacity for availability.
-Protecting the confidentiality, integrity, and availability of assets and information is vital to this function.
+The Protect function requires managing access to assets, providing cybersecurity awareness and training, and achieving technology infrastructure resilience.
+Organizations must manage identities, credentials, and access permissions; protect data at rest, in transit, maintain secure software development practices, and ensure adequate resource capacity for availability.
+Protecting the confidentiality, integrity, and availability of assets and information is vital.

 Security icon